 Margaret Sanger, "Woman and Birth Control," Dec 1923.

-This is the third of a six-article series.
+This is the third of a six-article series, but only five have been found.
 For other articles in the series, see Highlights in the History of Birth Control Oct.
 1923; A Better Race Through Birth Control Nov.1923; "Birth Control in China and Japan" Feb.
 1924 andThe Birth Control Movement in 1923 April 1924

 The Birth Control movement has its roots in the history of subjection.
 In the past women have been brood animals to the state, to industry, to the church.
 Whenever they have raised their heads and tried to loosen the chains that bound them, they have met with opposition--opposition often cloaked in apparent solicitude for their moral and spiritual well-being, and efforts have been made to keep them in servitude in the sphere that men marked out for them.
 Today, however, women are rising, even though slowly, in fundamental revolt.
 Their efforts at superficial reforms are steps in that direction. but more essential is their demand for the right to voluntary motherhood.
 They are determined to decide for themselves whether they shall become mothers, under what conditions, and when.
 They are beginning to ask the purposes for which their children will be used; whether as slaves or freemen.
 This is a fundamental question.
 This is a fundamental revolt.
 It is for women the key to the temple of liberty.

 For centuries, woman has gone forth with man to till the fields, to feed and clothe the nations.
 She has sacrificed her life to populate the earth.
 She has overdone her labors.
 She now steps forward and declares that she will cease producing in ignorance.
 To do this she must have the power to control birth.
 To secure this power--to obtain the knowledge that will give it to her--this is the first immediate step she must take towards the goal of her freedom.